debasishsarangi88/TSAI_END2.0/Session1_README.md

 loss is the difference between the predicted versus the actual value in the neural network.
 There are different types of loss function is used whose objective is to minimize the loss.
 Few of the different types of loss functions are :

- Mean Sqauared Error
+Mean Sqauared Error,
- Binary cross entropy
+Binary cross entropy,
- Categorical cross entropy
+Categorical cross entropy and
 Sparse Categorical Cross entropy

 Mean Sqauared Error loss is used for regression tasks Binary cross entropy loss is used for the binary classification tasks.